OhadLibai/Applying-Statistics-Tools/README.md

-Repository includes utilizing classical Python libraries such as numpy, matplotlib, pandas, scipy and sklearn.
+Written in Jupyter format, this repository includes utilization of classical Python libraries such as numpy, matplotlib, pandas, scipy and sklearn for statistical means.